 Get ready to whip up a refreshing cucumber onion salad with these simple ingredients.

-- Cucumbers: Choose English cucumbers because they have fewer seeds and thinner skins than other varieties.
+- Cucumbers: Choose English cucumbers because they have fewer seeds and thin skins compared to other varieties.
 They should be fresh with a bright green color and firm texture.

 - Sour cream: If you want to achieve a creamier texture and richer flavor, look for full-fat sour cream with no artificial additives.
 Check the expiration date to ensure freshness.